 This course is designed for educators seeking new methods and inspiration to integrate technology into their professional setting.
 Educators will gain ideas and begin to implement their learning with guided instruction in order to construct a project to be implemented in their professional setting.
 Possible projects include building a web presence for student use or developing assessment strategies that build digital student portfolios.
 Students will work to clarify the larger context of technology in education and the potential of digital learning through choices of selected books, podcasts, and videos coinciding with online discussion.
 4.5 Continuing Education Units (CEUs) will be awarded to participants upon completion of the conference.
 Available for graduate credit as ED586 Educational Technology Integration.

-The following courses are offered in the week-long, intensive format, weeks beginning June 24th and continuing through August 24th.
+The following graduate courses are offered in the week-long, intensive format, beginning June 23rd and continuing through August 28th.
 All TCI courses take place from 8:30 am to 4:00 pm, Monday through Friday.
 Lunch is included.
 Each course offers three credits.
 Click here for tuition information.

 ED589 Cross-Content Critical Thinking

 August 4 through August 8 - Gayla LaBreck

 Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
 This course targets how we cultivate students' thinking to become more informed, impartial, and open-minded.
 Using critical thinking skills throughout the whole curriculum helps students to become more independent and self-motivated.

 August 18 through August 22 -